diannedejesus/update_contacts/readme.md

 - This will be stored in the names database since it has a simple reference to each contact and ideally not have any repeated info like the submitted databse.
 - as soon as the link is accessed the access count is incremented.
 If possible a measure can be implemented to avoid multiple counts for same session but should not be an issue if this is not possible.
 - maybe count failed submits and why they failed

+In the comparison and verification process the historical data will be displayed along side the submitted data.
+It will visualize what has changed from the historical data.
+The user will be able to select which fields they wish to include in the update.
+When submited it will add the information to the verified database and the date of the verification of the data will be added to the submit database.
+When accessing the compare page again this data will be disabled since it was already modified and the verified data will be displayed.

 ### Databases
 * historic data/initial import